 ESA has 22 Member States.
 The national bodies responsible for space in these countries sit on ESA’s governing Council: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.

 Canada also sits on the Council and takes part in some projects under a Cooperation Agreement.
-Slovenia is an Associate Member.
-Seven other EU states have Cooperation Agreements with ESA: Bulgaria, Croatia, Cyprus, Latvia, Lithuania, Malta and Slovakia.
+Slovenia and Latvia are Associate Members.
+Six other EU states have Cooperation Agreements with ESA: Bulgaria, Croatia, Cyprus, Lithuania, Malta and Slovakia.

 The Czech Republic formally became ESA's 18th Member State on 12 November 2008.
 Romania became ESA's 19th Member State on 22 December 2011, and Poland exchanged Accession Agreements with ESA in September 2012.
 The latest to join are Estonia, which signed the Accession to the ESA Convention on 4 February 2015, to become the 21st Member State, and Hungary, which signed on 24 February 2015, to become the 22nd Member State.